reyestech/Fullstack-Academy/README.md

 ### 3️⃣ Privilege Escalation Alert

-Elevations from low‑privileged roles to high‑impact ones (e.g., `Owner`, `Global Administrator`) can rapidly expand an attacker’s blast radius.
-This query scans `AuditLogs` for role‑assignment operations, enriches with actor IP and device details, and filters against an optional change‑window whitelist.
-Any escalations outside approved maintenance windows merit immediate review and, if necessary, access revocation.
+Elevations from lower-privileged roles to higher-impact positions (e.g., Owner, Global Administrator) can drastically increase an attacker's potential range of actions.
+This query scans AuditLogs for role-assignment events, enhances the findings with details regarding the actor's IP and device, and filters against an optional change-window whitelist.
+Any escalations outside pre-approved maintenance windows necessitate immediate review and potential access revocation.

-Automating the logic as an hourly analytics rule produces a tamper‑proof ledger of privilege changes, lightening compliance workloads and reducing mean time to detect insider threats.
+Automating this logic as an hourly analytics rule establishes a tamper-proof log of privilege changes, alleviating compliance burdens and improving the timeliness of detecting insider threats.

 #### How it works